China retains women's table tennis team title at Paris 2024 - ExBulletin

 China retains women's table tennis team title at Paris 2024

-PARIS — The Chinese women's table tennis team retained their Olympic title at the 2024 Olympic Games in Paris by beating Japan 3-0 in the final on Saturday.
+The Chinese women's table tennis team retained their Olympic title at the 2024 Paris Olympics by beating Japan 3-0 in the final on Saturday.

 With this victory, China not only won its 37th gold medal at these Games, but it also marked a historic milestone: the country won its 300th gold medal in Summer Olympic history.